Earth's crappiest heroes

-Aquaman gets more grief than he deserves, as we think the character can be cool when handled correctly.
-Sadly, Battle for Atlantis is just the type of bottom-of-the-barrel game that people think he would star in.
-You play as the grittier, hook-wearing Aquaman of the 90s, guiding him to defend his poorly rendered kingdom from the same handful of enemies over and over again.
+Aquaman gets more grief than he deserves, because the character can be cool when handled correctly.
+Sadly, Battle for Atlantis doesn't handle the character correctly..
+In fact, it's just the type of bottom-of-the-barrel game that people imagine a loser like Aquaman would star in.
+To make this even more unpalatable, you play as the grittier, hook-wearing Aquaman of the '90s, guiding him to defend his poorly rendered undersea kingdom from the same handful of enemies over and over again.

 1. Superman (N64)

-You knew this one would be number one, but believe us when we say Superman earned it.
-It takes place in a virtual Metropolis so nothing actually matters, but that makes for a good story excuse for why the world looks like dog feces.
-The normally indestructible Superman can barely move and the majority of the unplayable mess is spent trying in vain to move Superman through rings as fast as you can (which for Superman 64 means glacially slow).
+You probably expected this would take the top spot on this list, but believe us when we say Superman earned number one here.
+Also called Superman 64, the story takes place in a VR recreation of Metropolis, so nothing is actually at stake, but that lame plot point is a good in-game excuse for why the world looks like polygonal dog feces.
+The normally indestructible and lightning fast Superman can barely move in this game, and the majority of the unplayable mess is spent trying in vain to maneuver Superman through floating rings as fast as you can (which for Superman 64 means glacially slow).